 For any individual who is considering having a long-lasting career in the pharmacy business, certification is highly recommended.
 If you choose not to become certified, you can ignore the remainder of the steps and start searching for a job when you graduate from high school.

-Step 2: Sign-up for a PTAC-approved training course
+Step 2: Sign-up for a PTAC-approved training course in Virginia

 The second step in becoming eligible to work as a certified pharmacy technician is to sign-up for training courses that are accredited by the Pharmacy Technician Accreditation Commission (PTAC).
 Pharmacy tech courses throughout the country are governed by the PTAC, who works in combination with both the Accreditation Council for Pharmacy Education (ACPE) and the American Society of Health-System Pharmacists (ASHP) to standardize education in the industry all-around the country.

 Considering that only trainees who complete a training course accredited by the PTAC are immediately eligible to take one of the national certification exams, it is imperative that you attend a training course that is recognized by this organization.

 Step 3: Fulfill all required hands-on training hours and finish the program